-All three of these technologies use active (battery assisted) tags, which allow them to reaching distances of over 65 feet (20 meters) and can relay sensor information back along with their unique identification.
+All three of these technologies use active (battery powered) tags, which allow them to reach distances of over 65 feet (20 meters) and can relay sensor information back along with their unique identification.
 This makes them ideal for situations where other technologies cannot meet the requirements.
 One such example would be in transit tracking of a shipment for temperature, tampering or g-force.
 The reader can then be integrated with GPS allowing the entire shipment to be tracked much more cost effectively than GPS tracking each container individually.
+Of the above 3 Long Range RFID Technologies SkyRFID works in the 433 MHz arena where possible as it provides the most durable platform for long range activities.

 Designed for applications in Transportation, Mining, Emergency Evacuation, Supply Chain, Petrochemical, Healthcare, Manufacturing, Gated Communities, Education, and the Military.
 The unique characteristics of our 433 MHz technology make it suitable for environments where interferance or electro-static sensitivity prevent most other electronics such as airports or specialized chemical storages.
 The sealed ATEX certified tags emit such a low power signal that it is well below any regulatory guidelines, making them safe for use in static free areas where cell phones must be powered down.